xbmc/xbmc/docs/GIT-FU.md

 If you want to try it, issue:
 ```
 git fetch upstream pull/14072/head:PR14072 // branch name can be anything
-git checkout PR14072
+git checkout PR14072                       // switch to branch
 ```

 and see the original version of this documentation in all its glorious might.

 ### 9.3.
-Fetch a pull request or commit and apply them to another branch:
+Fetch a pull request or commit and apply them to another branch
 Also very useful is the ability to fetch a complete pull request or a single commit and apply it to your **current** branch, instead of creating a new branch like the method outlined above.

-Similarly to the method above, find the PR you want to fetch, **[PR14072](https://github.com/xbmc/xbmc/pull/14072)** for instance.
-Append `.patch` to the URL.
-GitHub will generate a formatted patch and show you the formatted output.
+Similarly to the method above, find the PR you want to fetch, **[PR14072](https://github.com/xbmc/xbmc/pull/14072)** for instance, and append `.patch` to the URL.
+GitHub will generate a formatted patch and show you the output.
 Copy that URL and choose your next move below.

 Apply the changes to your branch but do not commit them (changes will be kept unstaged):
 ```